showrin20/ML_DL_NLP_Learning-Path/Movie Review Sentiment Analysis/readme.md

 - `get bow rep.py`: Script used to convert data into the bag of words representation.
 - `assignment2.py`: Sample script for data preprocessing and training a logistic regression classifier.

-## Running the Code

-1. Clone the repository.
-2. Ensure you have all the necessary packages installed.
-3. Run `assignment2.py` to preprocess the data and train a logistic regression model.
-4. Follow the instructions to implement parts 1, 2, and 3 of the assignment.

 ## Results